arkaneshiro/relakqs/Documentation/challenges.md

 - ### Challenge
     - using regular fetch API doesn't have a way to force others page's to update, reducing seamlessness of the site
 - ### Process
-    - after realizing problem with using fetch API to allow the 'admin's to update channel topic, refactored code to use flask-socket.io
+    - after realizing problem with using fetch API in many scenarios, refactored code to use flask-socket.io

 - ### Challenge